-- In the short term, the community sector wishes to work according to the operational management structures described in the regulations of the Direction Entente Canada-communauté Ontario adopted June 26, 2003.
-The community is engaged in a dialogue to establish a political representation organization.
-Once new mechanisms are defined, the community sector will designate the organization responsible for the convening of the Community Forum and for the operational management of provincial cooperation. - On behalf of the community sector, the designated organization: - Develops and implements the appropriate consultation mechanisms; - Ensures the global administrative efficiency of cooperation mechanisms within the community sector; and

-Develops a communications strategy in order to inform French-speaking citizens living in Ontario and to promote community cooperation and cohesion.
+- The Acadian and Francophone community sector recognizes the Société Saint-Thomas-d'Aquin as the organization responsible for the convening of the community forum and for the operational management of provincial cooperation. - On behalf of the Acadian and Francophone community sector, the Société Saint-Thomas-d'Aquin: - 120 Implements appropriate consultation mechanisms; - Ensures the global administrative efficiency of cooperation mechanisms within the Acadian and Francophone community sector; and - Develops a communications strategy in order to inform French-speaking citizens living in Prince Edward Island and to promote community cooperation and cohesion.